I have been blogging for around 4 years now and it’s only been in the last 2 years that I have really taken my blog seriously.

 I am now looking at other ways to outsource tasks that take a lot of time but anyone can do.
 Hopefully, this will free up a bit more time so I can concentrate on blogging.

 This is something I am completely guilty of.
 I have always been fascinated by numbers and statistics and love to analyse my figures, whether that be on social media or on my blog.

 However, looking at my follower count and google analytics was becoming a bit of a daily obsession and I would lose around an hour a day just playing around with statistics, and insights and comparing myself to others.

 This was such a waste of my time!
 The only way to can increase your figures is by writing amazing and interesting blogs and creating fabulous content for your social media.

 Staring at your insights day in, day out, is not really going to do anything.
-Now, I check all my insights and statistics on a Monday quickly and move on with my life.
+Now, I check all my insights and statistics on a Monday and quickly move on with my life.